 Companies should properly disclose their performance in relation to material ESG factors which could impact shareholder value.
 Companies are more likely to attract long-term capital if they disclose sufficient information to give investors confidence in the identification and management of key ESG risks.

 Social license to operate

 Companies rely on a range of stakeholders to operate and succeed, including:

 - Governments

 - Employees

-- Communities
+- Communities and broader society

 - Investors

 - Consumers and suppliers.

-Effectively engaging with stakeholders is key to maintaining this social licence to operate.
+Effectively engaging with stakeholders is key to maintaining a social license to operate.